 Post-Call & Mid-Call SMS

 Gail can automatically send follow-up text messages to customers during or after a call.
-This powerful feature allows you to instantly deliver appointment links, quotes, resources, and other information without manual intervention.
+This powerful feature allows you to instantly deliver appointment links, quote forms, resources, and other information without manual intervention.

 Understanding the Two SMS Types